-- Unit 1: Working Safely in an Engineering Environment.
-QCF Unit Ref; L/600/5781 - Unit 2: Carrying out Engineering Activities Efficiently and Effectively.
-QCF Unit Ref; D/600/5784 - Unit 3: Using and Communicating Technical Information.
-QCF Unit Ref; M/600/5790 apprentices generating a portfolio to record evidence of unit completion in accordance with the Awarding Organisations requirements and this will be regularly reviewed by the assessor and mentor.
-A period of one hour per week has been set aside for mentors to review the ongoing progress of their apprentice apprentices generating portfolio evidence based on jobs undertaken will need to get this signed as having been completed by a responsible work colleague.
-This is then examined and agreed by the assessor as a contribution to demonstrating competence in the workplace.
+http://semta.org.uk/training-providers/training-providers-qualifications apprentices generating a portfolio to record evidence of unit completion in accordance with the Awarding Organisations requirements and this will be regularly reviewed by the assessor and mentor.
+A period of one hour per week has been set aside for mentors to review the ongoing progress of their apprentice workplace.